rstrahan/aws-autoscaling-vertica/README.md

 ## APPENDIX - Config File

-Copy the template provided, and edit to provide valid settings for each variable.
-See Appendix for more detail.
+Create `autoscaling_vars.sh` by copying the template provided, and edit to provide valid settings for each variable.

-The configuration file expects you to provide names and paths to some existing AWS artifacts:
+You will be expexted to provide names and paths to some existing AWS artifacts:
-- You account AWS Access Key ID, Secret Key
+- Your account AWS Access Key ID, Secret Key
 - An AWS EC2 key pair and associated certificate file (.pem)
 - An IAM Role that allows the Auto Scaling service to interact with the SQS and SNS services
 - A VPC Subnet to use for your cluster
 - A Security Group for AWS to apply to your new cluster nodes.

 If you don't have any of these, don't panic!
 Instead, use the AWS console to create them.
-It's easy - there are no special requirements - just make sure that you use a VPC subnet that has plenty of addresses to accommodate the maximum number of nodes you will ever have in your cluster, and that you use a security group that is permissive, or that at least won't prevent Vertica from working (see [Vertica Doc - Firewall Considerations](http://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/InstallationGuide/BeforeYouInstall/EnsurePortsAreAvailable.htm)).
+It's easy - there are no special requirements (except for the IAM role, described in the next paragraph) - just make sure that you use a VPC subnet that has plenty of addresses to accommodate the maximum number of nodes you will ever have in your cluster, and that you use a security group that is permissive, or that at least won't prevent Vertica from working (see [Vertica Doc - Firewall Considerations](http://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/InstallationGuide/BeforeYouInstall/EnsurePortsAreAvailable.htm)).

+Create an AWS Identity and Access Management (IAM) role using the steps in [Creating a Role for an AWS Service (AWS Management Console)](http://docs.aws.amazon.com/IAM/latest/UserGuide/create-role-xacct.html) in the *Using IAM guide*.
+- When you are prompted to enter a name, use **“autoscale_lifecyclehook”**
+- When you are prompted to select a role type, choose **AWS Service Roles** and then select **AutoScaling Notification Access**.
+*NOTE: If you do not have AWS IAM administration privileges, you will need the help of your AWS administrator for this step.
+Also, ask your admin to give you “PassRole” rights for this role, so that you are allowed to assign the role to the service when you run the setup script.*

 If you are planning for your Vertica cluster to have more than 3 nodes (which seem likely if you are interested in autoscaling!), then you'll also need a Vertica license, because the free built-in Community Edition (CE) license is limited to 3 nodes.
 You can use the CE license if you want to experiment with scaling between 1 and 3 nodes (KSafety 0), or to maintain a 3-node cluster using auto scaling only to provide resilience.